Censorship by Apple: China

-In November 2022, Apple removed the TaiwanPlus app from the China App Store.
+The following month, Apple removed the TaiwanPlus app from the China App Store.

+In August 2023, Apple removed AI apps from Chinese App Store.

+In April 2024, Apple removed Threads, WhatsApp, Telegram, and Signal from the Chinese App Store.

 Iran

 In February 2017, Apple restricted payment services in Iranian apps to comply with U.S. sanctions that forbade Iranian currency from entering the United States.
 The Iranian apps responded by implementing an Iranian electronic payment service.

 In August 2017, Apple removed many Iranian apps from the App Store citing U.S. sanctions placed on Iran.
 While Apple has neither stores in Iran nor specific versions of the App Store for the country, Iranian citizens are able to get access to Apple products and content from external sources.
-Apple removed many apps developed specifically for Iranians, including a ride-sharing service called Snapp, and a food delivery service called DelionFoods.
+Apple removed many apps developed specifically for Iranians, including a ride-sharing service called Snapp!, and a food delivery service called DelionFoods.

-In April 2018, Apple blocked the Telegram app in Iran in response to concerns that access to the encrypted messaging service presented a threat to Iranian national security.

 Russia

 In May 2018, Apple played a role in the censorship of Telegram, an encrypted messaging app used globally.
 Interested in surveying the encrypted messages, the Russian government demanded Telegram provide decryption keys to their Federal Security Service.
 When Telegram refused, the Russian Government threatened Apple with legal repercussions if they did not block Telegram from the Russian App Store and eliminate the push notification feature.
 The founder of Telegram, Pavel Durov, has publicly claimed Apple has restricted Telegram users across the world from updating their app; an action that could cause problems for Telegram's ability to meet regulations.